marcelkwiatkowski01/Intelligent-Barrier/README.md

 ---

-## 📂 File Structure and Code Explanation
+## 📂 File Structure & Code Explanation

 Here is a breakdown of the core files in this repository and their responsibilities: